Skip to content

 Alexithymia

-Definition: A psychological condition characterized by difficulty identifying, describing, and expressing emotions.
+Definition: A psychological trait characterized by difficulty identifying, describing, and expressing emotions.

 Wikipedia: Alexithymia